 USCIS’ processing times will depend on the complexity of your case and other factors, like workloads at specific service centers, employee layoffs at USCIS field offices, or lags in federal funding.
 To learn more about processing times, you can visit USCIS’ Case Processing Times page for more information.
 If you aren’t seeing subsequent status updates or movement in your application process, you may contact USCIS.

 You should reach out to USCIS’ Contact Center if you notice that it’s taking longer on your application than their normal processing timeline shows.
-If you’d like, you can also use our legal referral service to get a consultation with an immigration attorney who can help with your case.

 Where in the Form N-400 Application Process Will I See a “Case Received” Status?